Harassment and abuse of staff or guests

 - Don’t forget your ticket and enough money to enjoy some of the amazing food & drinks for the weekend (we don’t have card payment facilities on-site).

 - All weather clothing, sun-cream, wellies, wizzard’s cape, etc. most importantly bring a positive open vibe… you’ve lucked out, you got a ticket.

 - If you’re not in our hotel or boutique camping options, please make sure you have a tent to sleep in.
 A torch is a good idea, as the camp sites can be dark and uneven.

 Seriously though, the festival takes place in the countryside – the ground can be slippery and uneven, especially in the woods, so please wear appropriate footwear.

-May’s weather can be unpredictable – in the past we’ve had temperatures in the 20s, and people wandering around in bikinis, but even then the nights can get very cold.
+June’s weather can be unpredictable – in the past we’ve had temperatures in the high 20s, and people wandering around in bikinis, but even then the nights can get very cold.
 Please bring lots of warm clothes just in case, especially if camping.
-If you feel seriously cold or unwell, please speak to security, stewards or the medical team.
+If you feel seriously cold or unwell, please speak to security, stewards or the welfare team.

 Medical help and welfare

 We have a qualified and experienced medical/welfare team on site, 24 hours a day.
-If you are hurt, or feel unwell or upset, please visit the medical facility.
+If you are hurt, or feel unwell or upset, please visit the welfare facility on the lawn.
 Please ask stewards or security for directions.

 What about security?